Tosca tester

 For example, we can have a User class that depends on an external EmailSender class to send email notifications.
 The User class has a sendWelcomeEmail() method that calls the EmailSender to send a welcome email to a newly registered user.
 If we want to test the sendWelcomeEmail() method in isolation without actually sending the email, we can create a dummy object of the EmailSender class.
 The developer will then not have to worry about whether the external unit (EmailSender) works well or not.
 The unit under test is indeed tested in isolation.

-Here are some commonly used tools for unit testing:
+Here are some commonly used unit test automation tools:

 A unit can be almost anything you want – a line of code, a method, or a class.
 In general, however, smaller is better.
 Smaller tests give you a much more detailed view of how your code works.
 There’s also the practical aspect that when you’re testing very small units, tests can be run quickly, like a thousand tests per second.